 - The penguin is unique in the bird world in a number of ways: they are the only bird that walks upright but they also are the only bird that can’t fly in the air but does have the ability to swim.

-You may have seen an owl turn its head, but did you know they can turn their head all the way around (360 degrees)?
+- You may have seen an owl turn its head, but did you know it can turn its head all the way around (360 degrees)?
 This is useful for them because they can’t move their eyes.